datacarpentry/image-processing/episodes/03-skimage-images.md

 but you can see the size difference by comparing the scales for each.
-You can also see the differnce in file storage size on disk by hovering your mouse cursor over the original and the new file in the jupyter file browser, using `ls -l` in your shell, or the OS file browser if it is configured to show file sizes.
+You can also see the differnce in file storage size on disk by hovering your mouse cursor over the original and the new file in the jupyter file browser, using `ls -l` in your shell (`dir` with Windows PowerShell), or the OS file browser if it is configured to show file sizes.

 :::::::::::::::  solution